Cumulocity-IoT/c8y-docs/content/protocol-integration/lwm2m-bundle/registering-lwm2m-devices.md

 <td style="text-align: left">Automatic setting of required interval</td>
 <td style="text-align: left">autoManageAvailabilityRequiredInterval</td>
 <td style="text-align: left">Boolean</td>
-<td style="text-align: left">When true (default), the LWM2M agent automatically sets the interval to registration lifetime plus 2 minutes.</td>
+<td style="text-align: left">This setting is configurable so that unavailability alarms will only be triggered when an LWM2M device is truly unavailable, reducing the number of false alarms.
+When true (default), the LWM2M service automatically sets the interval to registration lifetime plus 2 minutes.
+When false, the user can define a required interval using Availability required interval value "availabilityRequiredInterval" property during device registration or on the "Info" tab in the device details after device creation.
+If value is not provided ("null"), the default behavior of the LWM2M service will be used.</td>
 <td style="text-align: left">Optional, default = true</td>
 </tr>
 <tr>